awsdocs/aws-cost-management-user-guide/doc_source/using-ppslong.md

 https://pricing.us-east-1.amazonaws.com/offers/v1.0/aws/AmazonEC2/current/index.json
 ```

 The offer index file includes the JSON URLS\.
 To download the CSV version, replace the `.json` extension in the offer file URL with `.csv`\.
 If you want to download the offer file for a specific service and you know the service code, replace the `AmazonEC2` in the URL with the service code to download the offer file for that service\.
-If you do not know the service code, download the offer index file to find it\.
+If you don't know the service code, download the offer index file to find it\.
 If you want to download the offer file for a specific service in a specific region and you know the service code and region, use the URL for that regional offer file\.
 For example, to download the current JSON version of the Amazon EC2 offer file for US East \(N\.
 Virginia\), use the following [URL](https://pricing.us-east-1.amazonaws.com/offers/v1.0/aws/AmazonEC2/current/us-east-1/index.json):

 ```
 https://pricing.us-east-1.amazonaws.com/offers/v1.0/aws/AmazonEC2/current/us-east-1/index.json